 One of the most important points to consider when purchasing leather is that the material is a byproduct of the meat industry.
 Animals are never harmed solely for the use of their skins.
 The skins used to make Hydes' products would otherwise become landfill.

-While leather tanning is a complicated process it uses far fewer chemicals than producing synthetic fabrics such as vinyl and fabric.
+While leather tanning is a complicated process it uses far fewer chemicals than producing synthetic fabrics and vinyls.
 Also, leather is a much more durable product than most, lasting far longer than fabric.
 This reduces replacement costs, as well as unnecessary waste from replacing worn upholstery.

 During the tanning process, the dyes and other ingredients used are carefully measured for each production run, so that virtually 100% of these products are absorbed into the leather hides.